marcusGH/massively-parallel-apsp/research-and-planning/multiprocessor-simulation.md

   * Maintains a $p$ by $p$ array of FIFO queues with `receive` arguments
   * Maintains length $p$ array of rows, initialised to `None`s    \_ used for broadcasting
   * Maintains length $p$ array of columns, initialised to `None`s /
-  * Implements the following methods (which are to be used by the `Algorithm` interface's default implementation):
+  * Implements the following methods (which are to be used by the `Worker` interface's default implementation):
     * `broadcastRow(int, double)` - puts the provided value at appropriate index in `rows` and raises exception if congested
     * `broadcastCol(int, double)` - puts the provided value at appropriate index in `cols` and raises exception if congested
     * `send(int, int, double)` - puts the provided data in the queue at (i, j)